Proxy Pricing Explained: Per-GB, Per-IP, Per-Port, and More

 • Best for: established workflows with predictable monthly usage, teams that have already validated the provider through a trial

-Hybrid approach: Some providers allow you to commit to a base volume at discounted rates and pay overages at standard rates.
-This gives you the discount on predictable usage while maintaining flexibility for spikes.
-If offered, this is usually the optimal structure.
+Hybrid approach.
+Some providers let you commit to a base volume at discounted rates and pay overages at standard rates.
+That gives you the discount on predictable usage while keeping flexibility for spikes.
+If offered, it's usually the optimal structure.

-Decision framework: If your monthly proxy spend has been consistent (within 20% variance) for 3+ months and you are satisfied with the provider, switch to an annual commitment for the discount.
-If your usage varies by more than 50% month-to-month, or you have been with the provider for less than 3 months, stay on monthly billing until your usage stabilizes.
+Decision framework.
+If your monthly proxy spend has been consistent (within 20% variance) for 3+ months and you're happy with the provider, switch to an annual commitment for the discount.
+If your usage varies by more than 50% month-to-month, or you've been with the provider for less than 3 months, stay on monthly billing until your usage stabilises.

 What Drives Proxy Costs: Why Residential Costs More Than Datacenter